In To Sell Is Human, author Daniel Pink looks at sales and how it’s changed in the era of the digital revolution, new scientific research.

-The author presents Seth Godin, introduced as “marketing guru”, to advise selling from a position that the customer is always doing the salesman a favor.
+The author presents Seth Godin, introduced as a “marketing guru”, to advise selling from a position where the customer is always doing the salesman a favor.

 This connects to the principle that “lowering your status” can help in attuning to the customer.